MauricioCafiero/CafChem/README.md

 import CafChem.CafChemReDock as ccr import CafChem.CafChemBML as ccml
 ```
+## CafChemGPT
+- Train a GPT on a SMILES dataset.
+Use the tools provided to generate novel molecules.
+- Using a provided foundation model, finetune with a specific dataset for targeted molecule generation.

 ## CafChemQM_UMA
 - Uses ASE to implement calculations using Meta's [UMA MLIP](https://github.com/facebookresearch/fairchem).